rithala/m365-plantuml/README.md

 ## Getting Started

-To be able to use M365-PlantUML it is necessary to use specific `!includes`.
+To be able to use M365 PlantUML it is necessary to use specific `!includes`.
 After that the Azure service macros are available and can be used.
-A list of all supported Azure and Microsoft 365 services can be found in the [Symbols Documentation](Elements Table.md).
+A list of all supported Azure and Microsoft 365 services can be found in the [Symbols Documentation](/Elements%20Table.md).

 ### Prerequisites